 While that might sound reasonable when you’re just starting, a successful product launch or a good sales month could push you over the limit instantly.
 As Ordoro notes, "Free plans often have limitations on the number of users, items, or transactions per month."
 Once you hit that ceiling, your operations can grind to a halt until you upgrade, creating a stressful bottleneck right when your business is gaining momentum.

-Missing features and limited support
+Be prepared for missing features and limited support

 Free software is often a stripped-down version of a paid product, meaning you’ll only get access to the most basic features.
 While you can probably track inventory levels, you’ll likely miss out on more advanced functions critical for CPG brands, like barcode scanning, kitting and bundling, or lot traceability.
 As Extensiv points out, "Free options usually have limits on features, how many products you can track, or how many orders you can handle."